ozaner/ozanerhansha.github.io-OLD/_posts/math/differential-equations/00-0-0-eulers-method.md

 $$\tau_i=y(t_i)-y(t_{i-1})$$

-As it turns out the *order of convergence* of the LTE is 2.
+As it turns out, the *order of convergence* of the LTE is 2.
 That is to say, the LTE is quadratic with respect to the step size $h$:

 $$\tau_i=O(h^2)$$